Snaptraks/SnapCogs/README.md

 > Exception raised by `BotMessageTransformer` when the provided message was not sent by the bot.

 ## Used by
+- [HatBot][hatbot]: Bot for the Hatventures Community Discord server
 - [Zenyatta][zenyatta]: Bot for a single private server
 - [PhysBot][physbot]: Bot for the PHYSUM Discord server